AsahiLinux/docs/U-Boot.md

 FIXME; This should be hosted by marcan or better included in the installer

-You can download a prebuild versio which was built by Thomas Glanzmann from here:
+You can download a prebuild version which was built by Thomas Glanzmann from here:
 ```
 curl -LO https://tg.st/u/u-boot.macho
 curl -LO https://tg.st/u/u-boot.bin